Fho06/SaseHacks/dev resources/project-documentation.md

 ## 2. What Changed Recently

-The latest changes introduce a full portfolio analysis slice across frontend, backend, persistence, and tests.
+The latest changes introduce a full stock analysis slice across frontend, backend, persistence, and tests.

 ### New frontend additions

 - `src/components/portfolio/PortfolioAnalysisTab.tsx`
-  New dedicated UI for portfolio/company assessment with:
+  New dedicated UI for stock/company assessment with:
   - Query input by ticker or company name
   - Overall score and verdict rendering
   - Category scorecards for Growth, Financial Health, News Outlook, and Stock Value